MicrosoftDocs/azure-docs/articles/key-vault/general/rbac-migration.md

 ---
 # Migrate from vault access policy to an Azure role-based access control (preview) permission model

 Vault access policy model is an existing authorization system built in Key Vault to provide access to keys, secrets, and certificates.
-With vault access policy model, you can control access by assigning individual permissions to security principal(user, group, service principal, managed identity) at Key Vault scope.
+You can control access by assigning individual permissions to security principal(user, group, service principal, managed identity) at Key Vault scope.

 Azure role-based access control (Azure RBAC) is an authorization system built on [Azure Resource Manager](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-overview) that provides fine-grained access management of Azure resources.
-Azure RBAC for Key Vault keys, secrets and certificates access management is currently in Public Preview.
-With Azure RBAC you control access to resources by creating roles assignments, which consists of three elements: security principal , role definition (predefined set of permissions), and scope (group of resources or individual resource).
+Azure RBAC for Key Vault keys, secrets, and certificates access management is currently in Public Preview.
+With Azure RBAC you control access to resources by creating roles assignments, which consists of three elements: security principal, role definition (predefined set of permissions), and scope (group of resources or individual resource).
 For more information, see [Azure role-based access control (Azure RBAC)](https://docs.microsoft.com/azure/role-based-access-control/overview).

-Before migrating to Azure RBAC, it is important to understand its benefits and limitations.
+Before migrating to Azure RBAC, it's important to understand its benefits and limitations.

 Azure RBAC key benefits over vault access policies:
 - Provides unified access control model for Azure resources - same API across Azure services